Best student bank accounts 2023

 What is an overdraft?

 An overdraft facility allows you to spend more money than you physically have.
-It’s a bit like a credit card but far cheaper (or free in the case of many student accounts) – so long as it is arranged.
+It’s a bit like a credit card but far cheaper (or free in the case of many student accounts) – as long as it is arranged.

 Student bank accounts are unique because they often include an arranged overdraft facility without interest.
 Mainstream bank accounts usually charge you a small amount for being in your overdraft (ie. being overdrawn).